The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources

 \item We classified sources using flux ratios in the different bands based on models from CIGALE for young stellar clusters, \texttt{PARSEC} models for evolved stars, and empirical compilations of source classifications based on previous infrared mission of \textit{Spitzer}.
 We categorized dusty clusters into embedded and exposed populations, with the latter requiring a bright H$\alpha$ association.
 We also identify evolved stars and classify them as RSGs, O-AGBs, and C-AGBs.
 We also find candidate B[e] stars, WR stars, and CPNs / C-PAGBs where these latter two categories are indistinguishable in our observations.

 \item Because we are sensitive to lower source luminosities in nearer targets, the composition of our catalogs varies as a function of distance to the target.
-RSGs are expected to be observed only in galaxies within 10~Mpc, primarily in the F1000W band, if they are younger than 10~Myr.
+RSGs are expected to be observed only in galaxies within 10-15~Mpc, primarily in the F1000W band, if they are younger than 10~Myr.
 O-AGBs can be detected at greater distances but must be relatively young, with ages below 1~Gyr and C/O $<$ 0.5.
-C-AGBs, on the other hand, are detectable throughout the sample.
-We identified approximately 340 RSGs and O-AGBs in the 10~$\mu$m catalog, with more than 1,800 C-AGBs.
-In the F2100W catalog, we classified about 20 RSGs and O-AGBs and approximately 2760 C-AGBs.
+C-AGBs, on the other hand, are detectable throughout the sample with F1000W band.
+We identified approximately 2500 RSGs and O-AGBs in the 10~$\mu$m catalog, with more than 350 C-AGBs.
+In the F2100W catalog, we classified about 220 RSGs and O-AGBs and approximately 60 C-AGBs.